keittlab/biosense-docker/README.md

 PersistentKeepalive = 900
 ```

 The `PrivateKey` and `Address` fields will be filled out as part of the customization process.
 The script will print out a command to make the new device able to connect to the server over wireguard.
 You must email that command to me so I can run it on geo.
-Each time `finalize-biosense-image` is run, it will generate a new wireguard key-pair regardless of the wg-ip setting, so you have to update the server.
+Each time `customize-image` is run, it will generate a new wireguard key-pair regardless of the wg-ip setting, so you have to update the server.
 You do not want to reuse the same wg-ip for multiple devices.
 The list of used ip's can be retrieved from the server's wireguard configuration, so ask me where to start adding wireguard ip numbers.

 The device will have a user `biosense` who holds the ssh public key for `biosense` on the server.
 That allows the server to ssh to the device without a password.
 For now, the device cannot ssh to the server as the public key is not uploaded.
 We might change that in the future or enable a restricted shell on the server so the device can upload only.